 No, an employer can’t keep you from leaving in any way whatsoever.
 That would be illegal – technically, it can be considered kidnapping.

 Can an employer fire you for not staying late?

 An employer can’t fire you for something like this.
 If they are threatening you with being fired, that’s just a tactic to make you fear for your job.
-It is also a sure sign that your boss is quite toxic and you should take actions to protect yourself.
+It is also a sure sign that your boss is quite toxic and you should take action to protect yourself.